 I want to pick up a thought now from Isaiah 55:6-9.

-In this series of verses the basic overall difference between man and God is stated.
+In this series of verses, the basic overall difference between man and God is stated.
 In short, we don't think like God.
 That's the problem.
-At the beginning of the conversion process we are seen by God as being in tohu and bohu.
+At the beginning of the conversion process, we are seen by God as being in tohu and bohu ("waste" and "confusion").
 Spiritually, we are a mess!
 We are anything but in His image.
 It is our nature that produces the kinds of thinking that produces chaos.